About the Group

 - A practitioner who serves as chair;

-- Four academics from the AAA Auditing Section; and
+- Three academic researchers from the AAA Auditing Section; and

 - One representative each from the Auditing Standard Board (ASB), Peer Review Board (PRB), Professional Ethics Executive Committee (PEEC), Assurance Services Executive Committee (ASEC) and Accounting and Review Services Committee (ARSC)

-On an annual basis, ARAG issues a request for proposal (RFP) to the academic community.
-The RFP details the topics of greatest interest to the profession for which research proposals are being requested.
-These topics of interest are solicited from practitioners serving on various AICPA and state society committees and will focus on private company assurance engagements that are not subject to PCAOB inspection.
+On an annual basis, ARAG identifies research topics which are relevant to CPAs in public practice.
+These are solicited from practitioners serving on various AICPA committees and are focused on private company assurance engagements that are not subject to PCAOB inspection.

-Any accounting educator is eligible to submit a proposal.
+Any accounting educator is eligible to respond to the call for interest.

-Up to $15,000 is available for each approved research proposal.
+Up to $15,000 is available for each approved research project.
 Funding is based on the expected expenses of the research team and the achievement of certain milestones.